juju/docs/src/en/credentials.md

 !!!
 Note:
-    If the stated credential does not exist remotely but it does locally then the local credential will be sent to the controller.
+    If the stated credential does not exist remotely but it does locally then the local credential will be uploaded to the controller.
 The command will error out if the credential is neither remote nor local.

 <!-- LINKS -->